Battle Mania – 2004 Developer Interview

 Takayan: As a SEGA fanboy, I bought the special edition immediately!!

 I thought “Oh, I guess they thought my games were good after all!”
 I was so proud.
-I only wish someone at VIC would have told me they were going to appear.
+I only wish someone at VIC would have told me about it.

 —Lastly, do you have any message for all the Battle Mania fans out there?